berlink2/flights_api/README.md

 > npm run dev

+The server will be running at http://localhost:4000/ which you can utilize for testing the api manually.

 5. In order to run the tests, in the root folder execute in the terminal

 > yarn test